 How to Block a Channel on Smart TV

-- "Block user" is not available on most TV apps
+- "Block user" usually isn't an option on TV apps at all.

 Why Blocking Individual Channels Doesn't Scale

-- 500 hours of video are uploaded to YouTube every single minute
+- 500 hours of video are uploaded every minute.

 The Whitelist Alternative: Allow Only What You Want